vaib-dev/Courses/5-dbms/5-rdbms.md

    Above we discussed about the relational data management system(RDBMS), types of normalization, types of joins, advanced database application, limitations of RDBMS.

-   In the next chapter, we will discuss about Extensions of DBMS,
+   In the next chapter, we will discuss about Extensions of DBMS.